 Suspensions of more than 60 days

-As a Tier 4 sponsor, the university has a duty to report certain changes relating to your studies to the UK Visas and Immigration (UKVI).
-If you suspend your studies for more than 60 days the university will report this to the UKVI.
+As a Tier 4 sponsor, the University has a duty to report certain changes relating to your studies to UK Visas and Immigration (UKVI).
+If you suspend your studies for more than 60 days the University will report this to UKVI.
 You will then receive notification from UKVI that your visa will be curtailed (cancelled) after 60 days.
 This means you would need to leave the UK within 60 days of suspending your studies.
 This change to your status as a student would mean you no longer have the right to work in the UK.
 You would have to cease all employment (paid or unpaid) with immediate effect.
 If you were to undertake any work, you would be in breach of UK immigration law, which could have serious legal implications.
 Your employer could also be prosecuted.

 You will also need to apply for a new visa before travelling back to the UK.
 Your curtailed (cancelled) visa will no longer be valid to enter the UK.

 Suspensions of less than 60 days

 If you suspend your studies for a period of less than 60 days you will not usually need to leave the UK, provided you will be able to complete your course within your existing visa time.
 If your suspension means that a supplementary year would be required, it is likely that your Tier 4 sponsorship will be withdrawn and you will need to either leave the UK or obtain a new visa (subject to eligibility).
 Please note that you will not be able to work in the UK during these 60 days as you will not be following your course of study.

 Returning to study after suspension of more than 60 days